 As a rule, a tax liability arises when importing excise goods outside an excise suspension arrangement, releasing them for consumption from an excise warehouse, and delivering excise goods subject to excise duty in another Member State of the EU to Estonia.
-Excise duty should be paid and declared by the 15th of the month following the month when the tax liability arises.
+Excise duty should be paid and declared generally by the 20th day of the month following the month when the tax liability arises.